desbma/task-board/README.md

 ### Technical goals

 * Application is a single binary, with everything (including assets) in it.
+This avoids systemd calls to open external files.
 * Do one thing, and do it well: get configuration from the usual `~/.taskrc` and offer a convenient UI to interact with tasks though the `task` binary, everything else is out of scope.
 In other words, **this is a frontend to the `task` Taskwarrior command line tool, rather than a frontend to Taskwarrior tasks using a different model.**
 **This means all your customization in `~/.taskrc` that affects report output, priorities, etc. is respected.**
 * Race free task edition: tasks are always manipulated with their UUID, which avoids many pitfalls when tasks are renumbered